nhadler/research-portfolio/README.md

-A website portfolio Nicholas Hadler.
+A website portfolio for Nicholas Hadler's research.